 Yeah, hello, Rush.

-Uh, I just wanted to speak to the junior senator's uh experience, uh Hillary Clinton's experience in uh foreign policy.
+I just wanted to speak to the junior senator's experience, Hillary Clinton's experience in foreign policy.

-Uh if I recall correctly, uh she gave Yasser Arafat's wife a big old kiss right on the lips.
+If I recall correctly, she gave Yasser Arafat's wife a big old kiss right on the lips.

 Somebody had to kiss her.

-Do you think I mean I just I may I can't imagine anybody wanting to kiss Yasser Arafat, and I can't imagine wanting to be kissed by Yesser Arafat.
+I can't imagine anybody wanting to kiss Yasser Arafat, and I can't imagine wanting to be kissed by Yasser Arafat.

-And can we expect her to kiss the spouse of war terrorists during her reign as president of the United States?
+And can we expect her to kiss the spouse of more terrorists during her reign as president of the United States?

-I mean, as far as being the most intelligent woman, the Clinton would do that, really.
+I mean, as far as being the most intelligent woman in the world, who would do that, really?

-Well, the Clinton campaign when you when you mention things like this like this to them would say, Well, look, Ronald Reagan kissed Reza Gorbachev.
+The Clinton campaign, when you mention things like this to them, would say, well, look, Ronald Reagan kissed Reza Gorbachev.

 I mean, these things are just done.

-And then you used to are engaging in yet another personal attack against Mrs. Clinton and her good nature and she was by herself.
+And then you used her engaging in yet another personal attack against Mrs. Clinton and her good nature.

-In fact, I think, you know, in that sound bite that we played, attacking Obama for claiming that he has foreign policy experience because he lived abroad until he was age ten, she said, I'll be ready on day one.
+In fact, I think, you know, in that soundbite that we played attacking Obama for claiming he has foreign policy experience because he lived abroad until he was age 10, she said, I'll be ready on day one.

 I'll be ready on day one.